Daniel-Mihajlovic/programmeringTasks/README.md

 # programmeringTasks

-To run all the programs they first has to be compiled.
+To run all the programs they first have to be compiled.
 This is done by navigating to the correct folder and typing:
 `javac Main.java`.

 ## Task 1